indirect/andre.arko.net/_posts/2022-10-24-apple-studio-display-from-a-pc-without-thunderbolt.md

 If your PC doesn’t have a Thunderbolt card, this seems like a genuinely good option to get full resolution and hardware support for Apple displays on your PC.
 It also seems like it's probably the only option?

-**Update** there is now another option, the [USB-C Combiner from LevelOneTechs](https://store.level1techs.com/products/dp-repeater-hdmi-splitter-6sha9).
+**Update** there is now another option, the [USB-C Combiner from LevelOneTechs](https://www.store.level1techs.com/products/p/dp-repeater-hdmi-splitter-6sha9-yznx5-zm58w).
 You can just buy a box that does the thing, shipped from the US, for $84.
 No need to wait a month for shipping from AliExpress!

+**Update again** eventually, I bought a [Sabrent Thunderbolt 4 KVM](https://sabrent.com/products/sb-tb4k) and built a new PC with a GTX 4080 and ASUS ROG Strix Z790-i, which has internal GPU passthrough for the Thunderbolt ports.
+Switching my Thunderbolt display between Mac and PC is now reliable and consistent.
+Hooray.